bingoohuang/snow/README.md

 By default, the ID format follows the original Twitter snowflake format.

 * The ID as a whole is a 63 bit integer stored in an int64
-* 41 bits are used to store a timestamp with millisecond precision, using a custom epoch.
+* 41 bits used to store a timestamp with millisecond precision, using a custom epoch.
-* 10 bits are used to store a node id - a range from 0 through 1023.
+* 10 bits used to store a node id - a range from 0 through 1023.
-* 12 bits are used to store a sequence number - a range from 0 through 4095.
+* 12 bits used to store a sequence number - a range from 0 through 4095.

 ### Custom Format